seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 .. code-block:: console

-  % clang -emit-llvm -c a.c -o a.o   # <-- a.o is LLVM bitcode file
+  % clang -emit-llvm37 -c a.c -o a.o   # <-- a.o is LLVM37 bitcode file
   % clang -c main.c -o main.o        # <-- main.o is native object file
   % clang a.o main.o -o main         # <-- standard link command without modifications

-* In this example, the linker recognizes that ``foo2()`` is an externally visible symbol defined in LLVM bitcode file.
+* In this example, the linker recognizes that ``foo2()`` is an externally visible symbol defined in LLVM37 bitcode file.
 The linker completes its usual symbol resolution pass and finds that ``foo2()`` is not used anywhere.
-This information is used by the LLVM optimizer and it removes ``foo2()``.
+This information is used by the LLVM37 optimizer and it removes ``foo2()``.

 * As soon as ``foo2()`` is removed, the optimizer recognizes that condition ``i